Back to Freepik Calendar

 The Spanish precursor of the World Book Day

 The very first time that Book Day was celebrated has to do very much with Spain and a famous Spanish writer.
 More precisely, it was Vicente Clavel Andrés’ idea, a dream that came true in 1926.
-Vicente wasn’t only a writer, but a translator, editor and periodist too.
+Vicente wasn’t only a writer but a translator, editor, and periodist, too.
 During this first Book Day, they did homage to Miguel de Cervantes and Don Quixote.
-Apart from that, the aim of the celebration was to promote cultural diffusion, reading and an easy and free access to books and knowledge as well.
-Vicente Clavel was able to create an event that brought together authors, editors, printers, librarians and readers.
+Apart from that, the celebration aimed to promote cultural diffusion, reading, and easy and free access to books and knowledge as well.
+Vicente Clavel created an event that brought together authors, editors, printers, librarians, and readers.
 Isn’t this a huge achievement?

 The first World Book and Copyright Day

-The World Book (and Copyright) Day is celebrated annually on 23th April.
-This date is a very special one, as it’s the day when the very important authors from different countries died: William Shakespeare, Miguel de Cervantes and Inca Garcilaso de la Vega.
-The target of this day is to reflect the importance of books, reading, culture and knowledge for human beings.
+World Book Day (and Copyright Day) is celebrated annually on April 23.
+This date is a very special one, as it’s the day when very important authors from different countries died: William Shakespeare, Miguel de Cervantes, and Inca Garcilaso de la Vega.
+The target of this day is to reflect the importance of books, reading, culture, and knowledge for human beings.
 The first time that this event took place was in Paris in 1995.
-From this moment onward, there is a new World Book day capital every year and they launch different initiatives, such as giving books to students that live in very poor areas.
+From this moment onward, there is a new World Book Day capital every year, and they launch different initiatives, such as giving books to students in impoverished areas.

 March 1998